Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 ### Thoughts on negative software reviews

-Having recieved a few rather unfair reviews the past year, I thought I would share my thoughts on negative reviews.
+Having received a few rather unfair reviews the past year, I thought I would share my thoughts on negative reviews.

 #### Please, please no hit-and-run